ropensci/statistical-software-review-book/README.md

 We also have a dedicated [area for discussion on the rOpenSci forum](https://discuss.ropensci.org/c/statistical-software-peer-review/28).

 For this project we are lucky to have support of a great steering committee.
-The commitee's role is to help us with outreach to statistical communities, vetting community input and prioritizing our work.
+The committee's role is to help us with outreach to statistical communities, vetting community input and prioritizing our work.
 They are:

 -   [Ben Bolker](https://ms.mcmaster.ca/~bolker/) ([\@bolkerb](https://twitter.com/bolkerb)) McMaster University